solana-mobile/solana-mobile-doc-site/docs/react-native/hello_world_tutorial.md

       }),
     );

     // Send a `signAndSendTransactions` request to the wallet.
-    // The wallet will sign the transaction with the private key and send it to devnet. return await wallet.signAndSendTransactions({
+The wallet will sign the transaction with the private key and send it to devnet. return await wallet.signAndSendTransactions({
       transactions: [memoProgramTransaction],
     });
   });

+  const latestBlockhash = await connection.getLatestBlockhash();
+  return [
+    signature,
+    await connection.confirmTransaction({
+      signature: signature,
+      ...latestBlockhash,
+    }),
+  ];
-  return [signature, await connection.confirmTransaction(signature)] }
+}
 ```